MariuszKaminski/Milestone-Project-2/README.md

 ## Technologies Used

-* [HTML5](https://en.wikipedia.org/wiki/HTML5) used to provide the site with content
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) used to provide the site with content.
-* [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) used to style the HTML content
+* [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) used to style the HTML content.
-* [Javascript](https://en.wikipedia.org/wiki/JavaScript) powering the Google Map in "Contact Us" Section
+* [Javascript](https://en.wikipedia.org/wiki/JavaScript) used to power the application features.
-* [Balsamiq](https://balsamiq.com/) used for the creation of wireframes for the site
+* [Balsamiq](https://balsamiq.com/) used for the creation of wireframes for the site.
-* [FreeLogo Design](https://www.freelogodesign.org/) a free online tool used to create Gym4U logo
-* [Google Chrome Developer tools](https://developer.chrome.com/docs/devtools/) used to test site responsiveness and to test code
+* [Google Chrome Developer tools](https://developer.chrome.com/docs/devtools/) used to test site responsiveness and to test code.
-* [VSC](https://code.visualstudio.com/) for offline code writing
-* [Github](https://github.com/) used as the repository hosting service
+* [Github](https://github.com/) used as the repository hosting service.
-* [Gitpod](https://www.gitpod.io/) an online base code editor used for writing code and tracking changes
+* [Gitpod](https://www.gitpod.io/) an online base code editor used for writing code and tracking changes.
-* [Code Institute Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) used to as a template for the creation of the project repository
+* [Code Institute Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) used to as a template for the creation of the project repository.
-* [W3C Markup](https://validator.w3.org/) used for HTML validation
+* [W3C Markup](https://validator.w3.org/) used for HTML validation.
 * [Jigsaw validation](https://jigsaw.w3.org/) used for CSS validation.

 ## Testing